-I love this delicious recipe for Wild Rice Meatloaf.
+I love this delicious recipe for wild rice meatloaf.
 Wild rice adds the most wonderful flavor and texture to ground beef and pork.
-It also adds fiber and stretches the meat, despite being what most consider an exotic ingredient.
+It also adds fiber and stretches the meat, making for a healthy and economical meal.

 As with all meatloaf recipes, to make the best meatloaf, the most important tip is to not overwork the meat.
 Combine all of the ingredients other than the meat and mix them together thoroughly.
 Then add the meat and mix gently with your hands just until combined.